louisethorpe/louisethorpe.github.io/_posts/2023-10-19-digitaltapshoe.markdown

-(Once again, matsh equations to follow).
+(Once again, maths equations to follow).

 ## Not a bug, but a feature